- What is a medical accident?

-This also means that provided a medical choice would have been supported by a sufficiently large number of medical practitioners, it will not be negligent to follow that choice, even if another set of medical practitioners disagree with it.
+This also means that provided a particular medical choice would have been supported by a sufficiently large number of medical practitioners, it will not be negligent to follow that choice, even if another set of medical practitioners disagree with it.

-It is important to remember that just because a course of action did not turn out as well as was hoped it doesn’t mean that an error has been made.
+It is important to remember that just because a course of action did not turn out as well as was hoped, it doesn’t mean that an error has been made.

 On the other hand, it will nearly always be negligent to:-

-Fail to give the patient sufficient information about the pros and cons to enable them to make an informed choice about the risks of any procedure;
+- Fail to give the patient sufficient information about the pros and cons to enable them to make an informed choice about the risks of any procedure;

-Actively conceal from a patient something which would probably have had a strong bearing on the choices they made about treatment;
+- Actively conceal from a patient something which would probably have had a strong bearing on the choices they made about treatment;

-Mislead a patient;
+- Mislead a patient;

-Go beyond the treatment agreed upon, unless there was some reasonable cause to do so;
+- Go beyond the treatment agreed upon, unless there was some reasonable cause to do so;

-Carry out treatment which is plainly beyond the competence of the medical practitioner involved or completely outside their area of skill.
+- Carry out treatment which is plainly beyond the competence of the medical practitioner involved or completely outside their area of skill.

 Some examples that would give rise to a claim for medical accident compensation include:-

-Carrying out surgery to the wrong part of the body;
+- Carrying out surgery to the wrong part of the body;

-Failing to diagnose disease, illness or injury when no reasonable medical practitioner would have made that mistake;
+- Failing to diagnose disease, illness or injury when no reasonable medical practitioner would have made that mistake;

-Causing avoidable injury without medically justifiable reason;
+- Causing avoidable injury without medically justifiable reason; and

-Making a serious and avoidable error of judgment which no reasonable medical practitioner would have made.
+- Making a serious and avoidable error of judgment which no reasonable medical practitioner would have made.

 Not every medical error or unsuccessful procedure gives a right to a medical accident compensation claim but every patient is entitled to a full and fair explanation when things have not gone as expected.

 To be entitled to medical accident compensation you have to show that it was caused by negligence.
-It is not enough simply that the treatment did not succeed or was not as successful as had been hoped.
+It is not enough that the treatment did not succeed or was not as successful as had been hoped.
 However it is never too early to ask for advice from a specialist medical accident lawyer – we are always happy to have an informal chat and give you an initial opinion about a possible claim and will do so entirely free of charge.

 If you or someone close to you believes their medical treatment has been sub-standard and you would like to know what to do, give us a call or email us at [email protected]

-By their nature, medical accident compensation claims require a certain amount of “up front” investigation before a definitive view can be given on the prospects of success.
+By their nature, medical accident compensation claims require a certain amount of “up front” investigation before a final view can be given on the prospects of success.
 The patient’s full medical notes will generally be needed, plus a report from an independent medical expert who can give an opinion on whether what was done (or not done) equates to medical negligence.
-A further specialist report may be necessary to consider the patient’s medical condition and what impact the negligence had had on it.
+A further specialist report may be necessary to consider the patient’s medical condition and what impact the negligence had on it.
 This enables us to advise on the likely level of medical accident compensation the claim will attract.

 In general terms, the more complex and serious the injury suffered, the longer it will take for the full picture of that injury to become clear.
 It is rarely advisable to settle any medical accident compensation claim in a hurry since a claimant cannot re-open the case later if their condition turns out to be worse than expected.
-You only get one bite of the cherry so it’s important to ensure that the case has been thoroughly investigated before agreeing to a ;full and final’ settlement.
+You only get one bite of the cherry, so it’s important to ensure that the case has been thoroughly investigated before agreeing to a ‘full and final’ settlement.